 As a result, the livestream shopping industry is projected to grow to $500B globally within 2022, and social media platforms and other alternatives like Amazon Live are doubling down on their efforts to invest in this new form of interactive shopping.

-How to get started with livestream shopping?
+How to get started with live commerce?

 There are six key questions you'll need to think about when planning your live video shopping experience.
 Luckily for you, we've rounded them all up in our very handy guide: How to Build a Live Shopping Experience.